Fall 2019–It’s right around the corner–We (will) Need You!!!

-As you probably know, AYSO is built on the concept of volunteering and one of the most important roles that need to be filled is that of the Referee.
+As you probably know, AYSO is built on the concept of volunteering and one of the most important roles that need to be filled is that of the Referee and Assistant Referees.
 Many of you have no experience with the game of soccer but don’t let that stop you!
-Learning how to do it is easy.
-We are also trying to boost our numbers of female referees to help serve as great role models for the Kids (so don’t shy away from volunteering to be a referee, ladies!).
+Learning how to referee is easy.
+Note: We are also trying to boost our numbers of female referees to help serve as great role models for the Kids (so don’t shy away from volunteering to be a referee, ladies!).

-- Register as a “New Volunteer” with National AYSO “eAYSO.org“
+- Register as a “New Volunteer” with National AYSO www.eAYSO.org

-- Register as a Volunteer Referee with Santa Monica AYSO “inLeague.org“
+- Register as a Volunteer Referee with Santa Monica AYSO www.inLeague.org

-- Take the CDC Concussion and SafeHaven modules if you have not taken them yet, or took them before 2011.
+- Take the CDC Concussion and SafeHaven modules if you took them before 2011.

 - Take a referee course if you are not certified yet.